 7. Strengthen popular posts by adding affiliate links and interlinking them

 It is an undeniable truth that only a handful of your posts will contribute to the majority of your traffic.
 Once you find out which posts these are, go ahead and monetize them thoroughly by adding affiliate links to them.

 My illustrator series posts became very popular and most of these blog posts rank on the front page for their respective keywords.

-This boosted my Amazon affiliate earnings and Skillshare earnings.
+This boosted my affiliate earnings.

 I also interlinked all the posts to strengthen their SEO and tell Google that all the posts are related to each other in one way or the other.